Narroe/oa_early_game_mutations_mod/README.md

 This gives an early game character pre-threshold (good or bad) mutations that they may be stuck with for sometime (i.e. until they can manufactor/collect purifier reliably).

-The mod also comes with 2 start scenarios:
+The mod also comes the start scenarios:

 "Prospective Mutant"
 - starts in the Body Mod Clinic